zurk/ast2vec/doc/topic_modeling.md

 ## Convert Vowpal Wabbit dataset to BigARTM batches

 You will need a working `bigartm` command-line application.
-The following command should install `bigartm` to the current working directory, provided by you have all the dependencies present in the system.
+The following command should install `bigartm` in the current working directory, provided by you have all the dependencies present in the system.

 ```text
 srcml bigartm